briandigital/bd4/portfolio/04-web-app-case-study.md

 ---
+full-title: The All You Can Learn Library from UIE
 title: Web App Case Study
-layout: page
+layout: portfolio-page
 category: case-study
 nav-title: Web&nbsp;App&nbsp;Product
 ---
-# The All You Can Learn Library from UIE

 In 2013 UIE decided to extend their online professional designer education offerings from live webinars (called “Virtual Seminars”) to an always available subscription streaming service of UX-specific videos.
 We dubbed the project All You Can Learn, and started planning.
 We’ve evolved the product and in 2017 launched a v2 with many improvements.